 - Welcome bonuses and other promotions may not be honored

 You should always be safe and secure when gambling online.
 The Arizona Department of Gaming already runs several support lines for problem gamblers in the state.
 There is a 24-hour helpline you can call (1-800-NEXT-STEP) as well as a text service (NEXT-STEP-53342).
 You can also complete a self-exclusion form to request a ban from all tribal casinos in the state.

 When Arizona casinos launch online, you’ll have the same access to the ADG’s services and crisis numbers.
 Luckily, there are already many crisis lines already in operation for problem gambling in Arizona:

 Yes.
 Most gambling in Arizona is legal to those over 21.
 Arizona has legal tribal casinos, bingo, and off-track betting on horse racing.
-Sports betting was legalized in 2021, and the first online gambling apps should launch soon.
+We suspect the first online gambling apps to launch soon as well.

 You can’t play slots for real money at online casinos in Arizona.
 You have the option of playing demo play slots at social casinos or by gambling on unique sweepstakes slots.

 Gambling in Arizona is legal to players over 21.
 You will be able to visit a casino, place sports bets or play bingo if you are of legal age.

 Of all offline casinos, the Casino del Sol Resort boasts the largest gaming floor in Arizona with 200,000 square feet of gambling space.
 However, Harrah’s Ak-Chin Casino has the biggest number of slot machines at 1,100+.